vsalfafara/Man_Up/README.md

 * [NodeJS](https://nodejs.org/en/)
 * [MongoDB Server](https://www.mongodb.com/what-is-mongodb)

 After installing NodeJS and MongoDB Server, clone this repository.
-Create a folder called data in the root directory of the disk you cloned this repository in.
-Inside the folder, create another one called db.
+Create a folder called **data** in the root directory of the disk you cloned this repository in.
+Inside the folder, create another one called **db**.
 This is a requirement for MongoDB server to start.

 Once done, open a terminal and execute the following command (make sure this command is available in the Environment Variables):
 ```